-Magnet ingestion injuries on the rise among childrenNovember 20th, 2012 in Health /
+Magnet ingestion injuries on the rise among childrenNovember 20, 2012 in Medicine & Health / Health

 (Medical Xpress)—With many new toys hitting store shelves this holiday season, there is a lot to consider when picking the perfect gift for a child.
 While young ones may be creating their wish lists with a focus on the coolest new gadgets, buyers need to pay careful attention to product warning labels regarding what is age appropriate.
 Cases of children swallowing toys are becoming more prevalent in emergency rooms and could lead to emergency surgery, and possible long-term hospitalization.